Arepa: Production

 Arepa flour is specially prepared (cooked in water, then dried) for making arepas and other maize dough-based dishes, such as hallacas, bollos, tamales, empanadas, atole and chicha.
 The flour may be called masarepa, masa de arepa, masa al instante, or harina precocida.
-The most popular brand names of maize flour are Harina PAN and Harina Juana in Venezuela, Areparina in Colombia, and Goya elsewhere.
+It is not nixtamalized.
+The most popular brand names of maize flour are Harina PAN and Harina Juana in Venezuela produced by the companies Alimentos Polar and Monaca; Doñarepa in Colombia produced by the company Harinera del Valle; and Goya elsewhere.

+However, in countries such as Colombia, it is not common to reconstitute corn flour as it is in Venezuela.
+Thus, in Colombia, it is more common to see pre-roasted arepas ready for consumption in stores and supermarkets, giving rise to an industry that in 2019 alone had sales of USD $124 million with companies such as Arepas Sary and Alpina Productos Alimenticios.

 Regional varieties

+The dish is known in multiple cuisines.
+According to food anthropologist Ocarina Castillo of the Central University of Venezuela, the dish is likely thousands of years old and originated in the region now occupied by the two countries before colonizers of the area drew borders.

 Bolivia

 Bolivian arepas are made from corn.
 There are different ways to prepare arepas, but one of the most traditional is the Cotoca recipe.
-Several varieties of arepa can be found in the country, such as the Cruceña and Andina ones.
+Several varieties of arepa can be found in the country, such as the Cruceña and Andina varieties.

 Colombia

+The first record of the existence of arepas dates from about 3,000 years ago in what is currently Colombia.

 The arepa is an iconic food in Colombia, with some 75 distinct preparation forms.
-According to a study conducted by the Colombian Academy of Gastronomy, the arepa is part of the Colombian cultural heritage and can be considered a symbol of national gastronomic unity."
+According to a study conducted by the Colombian Academy of Gastronomy, the arepa is part of the Colombian cultural heritage and can be considered a symbol of national gastronomic unity.

 In 2006, the arepa was named the cultural symbol of Colombia in a competition organized by Semana magazine with support from Caracol Televisión, the Ministry of Culture and 'Colombia is Passion'.

 In the Paisa region, the arepa is especially important to the local people and sometimes accompanies all meals of the day.
 In addition, arepas are strung into necklaces and placed around the necks of honored dignitaries as a sign of praise.
+Many varieties of arepa were introduced from this region.